The vestibular system is part of the inner ear and brain that is involved in processing information to control both balance and eye movement.

 What does the treatment involve?

-Ahmad is our vestibular specialist and he will take a detailed history of your condition whether it is vertigo, dizziness or a balance issue and will then use a series of tests to diagnose what is the cause of your symptoms.
+Jake treats vestibular issues and he will take a detailed history of your condition whether it is vertigo, dizziness or a balance issue and will then use a series of tests to diagnose what is the cause of your symptoms.

 Treatment will start immediately and the type of treatment will depend on the diagnosis.
 Occasionally the tests carried out at the first appointment may cause a brief increase in symptoms and because of this, we advise that you bring someone with you for the first appointment, in case you do not feel well enough to drive home.